PayString/paystring-documentation/docs/xpring-sdk-payid.md

 sidebar_label: Use Xpring SDK With PayID
 ---

-[Xpring SDK](https://www.xpring.io/docs) can be used to simplify the process of developing with PayID.
-Currently only the Node.js version is available, and Java and Swift will soon be available.
+[Xpring SDK](https://github.com/xpring-eng/xpring-sdk) can be used to simplify the process of developing with PayID.
+Currently Node.js, Java, and Swift versions are available.

 ## Demo

 This demo uses PayID to resolve an address on the specified payment network, which is XRP Ledger in this case.

-To execute this demo:
+To execute the Node.js version of this demo:

 1. Clone the [Xpring SDK repo](https://github.com/xpring-eng/Xpring-SDK-Demo/).
 2. Change to the `Xpring-SDK-Demo/node` directory.